 Toll Free Phone: 800-517-8590

 - Financial Advising may include resources on payment options, workshops on financial literacy (budgeting, credit card debt, etc.), counseling on loan repayment (through the Financial Aid Office and in our New Student Orientation NS0101 course).
-For more information contact the Veteran Affairs Office:
+For more information contact the Veterans Services Office:

 2323 W. 14th Street